-Between 2014-2018 there has been a 60% surge in paramilitary style ‘punishment’ shootings and beatings.
+Between 2013-2017 there was a 60% surge in paramilitary style ‘punishment’ shootings and beatings.
+Despite a small dip in the number of these horrific incidents between 2017-2018, the overall trend is one of growth.
+Between April 2019 to April 2020 there was another increase of 13%.
 Becoming commonplace in the province are ‘punishments by appointment’.
 In these situations a family member, or close friend of the ‘offender’, deliver them to a predefined location where their punishment is dealt out by a group of masked men.
 The severity of the punishment will depend upon the nature of the ‘crime’ – anti-social behavior, drug dealing, burglary.
 Commonly, handguns are discharged at the back of knees, elbows, ankles and palms of hands.